md-jakir/microservice-architecture/README.md

 MinIO is for object storage like AWS S3 bucket and deploy as pod in kubernetes cluster which is used for the file storage server.

 # Logging and monitoring
 ELK Stack is used to get container logs and visualize with kibana.
 Here, filebeat is used as a log shipper and forwording log data to logstash.
 Elasticsearch is deployed as a DB where index is created.
+Kibana is used to visualize the index data.

+# Configmap and Secret
+I create configmap and secret kubernetes objects for application.
+Secret is used for sensitive data and configmap is used for other configuration data.

+# Justification (On-prem|public cloud|hybrid)
+The software application which has requirements client request may increase day-by-day and in that case scalable and distributed system is requred.
+Public cloud has scope to increase resources as per need like autoscalling policy.
+We also concern about data security and durability.
+If we have requirements such a that we need archive data for long period of time then in that case we can use public cloud.
+If there has less requirements we can use on-prem or hybrid cloud.
+Actually base on requirements we can choose the option.